MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 While the *imageChanged* function is executed, the parameter is set to *False* and the *itemClicked* function does not print anything.

 ## Summary
-* *ItemModelViews* allow you to dfine your own abstract hierarchical item model with generic named attributes
+* *ItemModelViews* allow you to define your own abstract hierarchical item model with generically named attributes
-* This model can be provided as Output parameter and added to the Panel of your module
+* This model can be provided as Output and added to the Panel of your module
 * Interactions with the model can be implemented by using a *FieldListener*.

 {{< networkfile "examples/basic_mechanisms/Modules.zip" >}}